How it works

 Here are some ideas for making the most of your time in Palm Springs now that you are free from your baggage.
 Some notable places to relax before a flight are Moorten Botanical Garden, Spa Resort Casino, and Studio M Salon and Spa.
 You can also go for a hike around Joshua Tree National Park, Mount San Jacinto State Park, and Mount San Jacinto State Wilderness.
 And if you’re looking for a night on the town, check out The Tonga Hut, Toucan's Tiki Lounge, and Hair Of The Dog.

 How do I store luggage in Palm Springs with Bounce?You can store your luggage very quickly and easily.
 Simply select a location here.
 Find the shop that meets your preferences in terms of location & hours.
 Once you’ve chosen a location, you can book in under 2 minutes.
-We’ll ask for payment details upfront, but you can cancel your reservation if you end up not needing it.

 Space does fill up so booking before you go there is required, but you can show up right away.
 With your booking confirmation in hand, we’ll give you the exact details and directions to the shop.
 Once there, all you have to do is show your booking confirmation and we’ll tag and check in your bags.

 You’re now free to enjoy Palm Springs without your things!